devharnold/erl/README.md

 ---

-Thank you for using BlogPost Web App!
-Happy blogging and photo sharing!
+Thank you for using erl.